 Enabling the Office 365 integration in Foldr

-The Office 365 integration should now be enabled and the Application ID, Key and Directory ID, should be copied into the relevant the fields within:
+The Office 365 integration should now be enabled and the Application ID, Client secret and Directory ID, should be copied into the relevant the fields within:

 Example settings shown below for Office 365 Manual Account linking.